Fairfield is one of Australia’s most multicultural towns. Over 50% of its residents were born overseas. The most common language spoken is Arabic.

 Our team of specialist Fairfield Criminal Lawyers have been appearing at this Local Court for years.
 We have received a host of awards and accolades for our work.

-If you would like to speak to a criminal lawyer or traffic lawyer who can assist you with a matter at Fairfield Local Court, contact us or call on (02) 7804 2823.
+If you would like to speak to a criminal or traffic lawyer who can assist you with a matter at Fairfield Local Court, contact us or call (02) 7804 2823.